WE ARE LEADERS IN OPTICAL DESIGN AND INTEGRATION,

 PRESIDENT AND CEO

-Nora Tocci is President and co-founder of Contrast.
+Nora Tocci is CEO and co-founder of Contrast.
 Along with her B.S. in Optical Science from the University of Alabama in Huntsville, Nora has more than 25 years of experience in optical system design, assembly, and testing; including beam control and pointing systems, alignment of diagnostics, multispectral imaging sensors, optical metrology, medical imaging devices and laser-induced breakdown spectroscopy.
 She is co-author of 27 issued and pending U.S. patents for optical devices and systems.
 As President, Nora oversees all aspects of technology development at Contrast, managing budgets, marketing strategies and customer relations.

 CHIEF TECHNICAL OFFICER